netgrif/petriflow/docs/tutorials/plases_transitions_arcs.md

-# Places, transitions, and arcs
+# Places, Transitions & Arcs

 ## What you will build